 My answer to the previous question is simple – it is possible.
 But it’s necessary only for those who feel the need themselves.

-Sure, the science can be another motivator.
+Sure, science can be another motivator.
 All these articles about our productivity levels being high in early mornings and in our first waking hours, benefits of working out in the morning, meditation, etc. There’s a neverending list of benefits!

 But where to find the motivation if you like to sleep in or you find it really, truly, incredibly hard to wake up?